Skip to main content

 After working through a couple of very traumatic years, the future is looking much brighter for Paul’s family.
 Jonathan and Charlotte Marie would encourage others to seek counseling when needed as everyone can benefit from help processing such a terrifying and stressful experience.

 If your family has been impacted by a childhood cancer diagnosis, we would love to be a counseling resource for you.
-Through our Counseling Program, we make sessions available for patients, parents, and siblings.
-Click the button below to learn more.
+CURE’s Counseling Program has sessions available for patients, parents, and siblings.
+Please submit a counseling form (HIPAA compliant) and we will be in touch.